|

 • Selina Porto – An exciting and social hostel right in the heart of Porto.
 You can choose from private rooms or dorms depending on your budget.
 The hostel has a communal kitchen, movie room, coworking space, lively bar and nightclub, and large garden courtyard.
 They also run a packed schedule of events, tours, and parties for guests.

-How to Plan an Amazing 3 Day Porto Itinerary
+3 Days in Porto: How to Plan an Amazing Porto Itinerary

-3 days in Porto is enough time to experience the best the city has to offer, from exploring the historic city center to wine tasting in the beautiful Douro Valley.
+Three days is enough time to experience the best the city has to offer, from exploring the historic city center to wine tasting in the beautiful Douro Valley.

 Here’s a quick overview of the itinerary below: